hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-sdk-dotnet.md

             </td>
             <td>
-                Prepend the truncated zero bytes to both haves of the ECDSA signature.
+                Prepend the truncated zero bytes to both halves of the ECDSA signature.

 Previously, the R and S values of the signatures would be concatenated as-is.
 This would result in malformed signatures if any of the generated